Mynkskhr/docs.thinkwerke/docs/source/index.rst

 ====================

 Thinkwerke follows a simple principle:
-Compliance must be engineered, automated, and continuously visible, not performed manually once a year or on Cutomer demand, it is always in "Ready" mode.
+Compliance must be engineered, automated, and continuously visible, not performed manually once a year or on Cutomer demand, it should always be in "Ready" mode.

 We provide: